 Of course, the development of feature-rich GPS app solutions fully from scratch can be rather expensive and time-consuming.
-To reduce the time and investment required for such apps, today there are many ready-made services that can be integrated with your custom software.
+To reduce the time and investment required for tracking app development, today there are many ready-made services that can be integrated with your custom software.

-The process of building an app today can be something like building a LEGO house, where you simply take various blocks and put them together.
+The process of building a GPS tracking app today can be something like building a LEGO house, where you simply take various blocks and put them together.
 But it is important to choose high-quality, reliable blocks.
 Otherwise, your house won’t meet your expectations.

 - Maps.
 The brightest (and most obvious) example of such integrations is the usage of Maps APIs.
 Thanks to APIs already present in the market, there is no need to build maps on your own when you’re working on developing a GPS app solution.

 - Payments and business tools.
 There are lots of options for payment transactions (Google Pay, Apple Pay), payment processing (Stripe, Worldpay), shipping and tracking (Shippo, Shipstation), and other functions.
 The exact set of integrations that is feasible in your case will depend on the peculiarities and functionality of your geolocation tracking app.
 If you are not sure what option will be the best one in your case, the team that will provide tracking application development services to you will help you to make the right choice.

 - Backend.
 But there is one more solution that may seem not quite so obvious.
 We are talking about integrating a backend platform to reduce the volume of work for developers.
 One of the most reliable and innovative platforms to mention here is Flespi.

 Our team has rich expertise in geolocation app development and working with software for tracking devices.
-So as to deliver advanced solutions of the highest quality for our customers, we always do our best to stay in tune with all the latest tech trends and tools.
+So as to deliver advanced geolocation tracking solutions of the highest quality for our customers, we always do our best to stay in tune with all the latest tech trends and tools.
 The security and convenience of end-users are always among the top priorities for us.
-And our successfully launched projects can prove this much better than words.
+And our successfully launched GPS tracking app development projects can prove this much better than words.

 One of the most interesting apps that we’ve developed was StepUp Horse, an IoT solution for monitoring the vital statistics of race horses during training.